-Tamer holds a Master of Design Studies in urbanism, landscape and ecology at Harvard’s Graduate School of Design (GSD), a Master of Landscape Architecture from FH Anhalt, Germany; a Post-professional Certificate in GIS and Environment from Salford University, UK; and a Bachelor of Architecture from Faculty of Fine Arts, Egypt.
-Tamer has previously worked as landscape architect in Germany and Egypt, and as an environmental researcher at the Center for the Documentation of Cultural and Natural Heritage, Bibliotheca Alexandrina.
+He is currently a PhD student in urban studies at Harvard University and a Graduate Student Associate at the Weatherhead Center for International Affairs.
+Tamer holds a Master of Design Studies in urbanism, landscape and ecology from Harvard’s Graduate School of Design (GSD), a Master of Landscape Architecture from FH Anhalt, Germany; a Post-professional Certificate in GIS and Environment from Salford University, UK; and a Bachelor of Architecture from Faculty of Fine Arts, Egypt.
+He has previously practiced landscape architecture in Egypt and Germany, and worked as an environmental researcher for the Center for the Documentation of Cultural and Natural Heritage, Bibliotheca Alexandrina.